-If a patient survives to recover from nonthyroidal illness, TSH levels may transiently rise above the upper limits of reference ranges.[62]
-If thyroid function tests are checked when a transiently increased TSH level precedes increases in low T4 and/or T3 levels, the profile that emerges is consistent with primary hypothyroidism.[63]
-This could lead to unnecessary treatment with thyroid hormone, which would probably be inconsequential.
+If a patient survives to recover from nonthyroidal illness, TSH levels may transiently rise above the upper limits of reference ranges (64).
+If thyroid function tests are checked when a transiently increased TSH level precedes increases in low T4 and/or T3 levels, the profile that emerges may appear to be consistent with primary hypothyroidism (65).
+This could lead to unnecessary treatment with hormone, which would thyroid probably be inconsequential.
 In cases where changes in TSH and thyroid hormone levels may be plausibly ascribed to nonthyroidal illness, the patient's thyroid function tests should be reassessed one to two weeks later to see if observed changes are resolving.
-One study that tracked thyroid function test profiles in hospitalized elderly female patients showed that while 14% of the subjects had increased TSH levels and decreased T4 and T3 levels on initial assessment, only 2% were proven to have evidence of underlying primary hypothyroidism during follow up.[64]
+One study that tracked thyroid function test profiles in hospitalized elderly female patients showed that while 14% of the subjects had increased TSH levels and decreased T4 and T3 levels on initial assessment, only 2% were proven to have evidence of underlying primary hypothyroidism during follow up (66).

 Measurement of anti-thyroid antibody levels may help to confirm a suspected diagnosis of autoimmune thyroiditis as the underlying cause of primary hypothyroidism.
-However, the presence or absence of elevated anti-thyroid antibody levels is not an absolute indicator of the likelihood of eventual development of primary hypothyroidism in elderly individuals.
-One study that measured TSH and anti-microsomal antibody levels in healthy elderly adults showed that positive titers were detected in only 67% of subjects with TSH levels >10.0 mIU/L and 18% of subjects with normal TSH levels.[65]
-A similar study that measured anti-thyroid antibody levels in nursing home residents detected positive titers in only 64% of the women and 32% of the men presenting with increased TSH levels.[66]
-Comparative measurements of anti-thyroidobulin, anti-microsomal, and anti-thyroid peroxidase antibodies have demonstrated that while there may be a similar prevalence of positive anti-microsomal and anti-thyroid peroxidase titers among elderly adults, mean values of anti-thyroid peroxidase antibody levels tend to be much more commonly elevated in this population.[67]
-Nonetheless anti-thyroid antibody measurements in the elderly may help to predict the likelihood of progression from subclinical hypothyroidism to an overt hypothyroid state.[68]
+However, the presence or absence of elevated anti-thyroid antibodies may not be an absolute indicator of the likelihood of eventual development of primary hypothyroidism in elderly individuals.
+One study that measured TSH and antimicrosomal antibody levels in healthy elderly adults showed that positive titers were detected in only 67% of subjects with TSH levels > 10.0 mIU/L and 18% of subjects with normal TSH levels (67).
+A similar study that measured anti-thyroid antibody levels in nursing home residents detected positive titers in only 64% of the women and 32% of the men presenting with TSH increased levels (68).
+Comparative measurements of anti-thyroglobulin, anti-microsomal, anti-thyroid peroxidase antibodies and have demonstrated that while there may be a similar prevalence of positive anti-microsomal and antithyroid peroxidase titers among elderly adults, mean values of anti-thyroid peroxidase antibody levels tend to be much more commonly elevated in this population (69).
+Nonetheless anti-thyroid antibody measurements in the elderly may help to predict the likelihood of progression from subclinical to overt hypothyroidism (70).

-Abnormalities in other routine laboratory test parameters may suggest possible undetected hypothyroidism.
-Hyponatremia caused by decreased free water excretion may complicate moderate and severe cases of primary hypothyroidism.[69]
-Hyperlipidemia characterized by hypercholesterolemia is commonly evident.[70]
-Cases of primary hypothyroidism that are severe enough to precipitate myopathy may present with increased creatine phosphokinase levels.[71]
-A hypochromic microcytic anemia that is not associated with any detectable hemoglobinopathy or iron deficiency state may be evident in up to 15% of cases of moderate primary hypothyroidism.[72]
-Homocysteine and lipoprotein a levels may be increased in patients with primary hypothyroidism, potentially contributing to an increased risk of atherosclerotic disease.[73]
+Abnormalities in other routine laboratory test suggest possible undetected parameters may hypothyroidism.
+Hyponatremia caused by decreased free water excretion may complicate moderate and severe cases of primary hypothyroidism (71).
+Hyperlipidemia characterized by hypercholesterolemia is commonly evident (72).
+Cases of primary hypothyroidism that are severe enough to precipitate myopathy may present with increased creatine phosphokinase levels (73).
+A hypochromic microcytic anemia that is not associated with any detectable hemoglobinopathy or iron deficiency state may be evident in up to 15% of cases of moderate primary hypothyroidism (74).
+Homocysteine and lipoprotein (a) levels may be increased in patients with primary hypothyroidism, potentially contributing to an increased risk of atherosclerotic disease (75).